Caitlin FitzGerald

-Caitlin FitzGerald is an American actress and filmmaker.
+Caitlin FitzGerald is an American actress.
 She is known for her roles as Libby Masters in the Showtime drama Masters of Sex (2013–2016) and Simone in Starz series Sweetbitter (2018–2019).

 Early life

 FitzGerald was raised in Camden, Maine.
 Her father, Des FitzGerald, an Irish American, is the former CEO of the ContiSea unit of the multinational corporation ContiGroup and the founder of Ducktrap River Fish Farm Inc. Her mother, Pam Allen, is the author of Knitting for Dummies and the founder of the yarn company Quince & Co.
 FitzGerald first developed an interest in acting as a child and performed in many community theatre and school productions.
 She was a boarding student and 2002 graduate of Concord Academy in Massachusetts.
 She later graduated from NYU's Tisch School of the Arts, where she studied drama at the Stella Adler Studio of Acting.
 FitzGerald also spent time studying Shakespeare at the Royal Academy of Dramatic Art (RADA) in London.